 Sure you can go to the store and pick up a guitar and amp, but every few months you’ll find yourself going back to the store for a tuner, and then a strap, and then a capo, and on and on.

 Buying a beginner guitar pack means you get everything you need to start playing electric guitar in one go – and in most cases, you save a ton of money over buying things one at a time.
-As a bonus, many also include things like online lessons that will get you up and running in no time.
+As a bonus, many also include things like instructional guitar books or online lessons that will get you up and running in no time.

 We’ve picked out seven of the best electric guitar starter packs on the market for you.
 Since most of the accessories are identical in terms of quality and construction, we won’t feature detailed reviews of paraphernalia such as the gig bag or guitar strap unless there is something compelling to report.